 Potatoes contain a number of nutrients including vitamins A, B6, and C, as well as minerals like magnesium, iron, calcium, and potassium.
 These nutrients are beneficial for both humans and dogs, which implies that feeding them to your furry friend isn’t a bad thing by itself.
 However, potatoes also contain high levels of carbohydrates, which can be an issue for animals that suffer from diabetes or obesity.
 So, pups can eat potatoes but that doesn’t mean they should become a staple food in their diet.

 Another issue is the amount.
 As with many foods, if your pooch eats too many potatoes, there can be unwanted health effects.
 Dogs’ bodies are designed to get most of their nutrients from animal protein, so if you decide to feed your pet potatoes, make sure it’s done in moderation.
 Start with a small amount to ensure that they have no problem digesting it.
-In general, you can share potatoes with your furry companion as a treat following the 10% rule: Treats should make up no more than 10% of your pet’s daily calories.
+In general, you can share potatoes with your four-legged friend as a treat following the 10% rule, which states treats should make up no more than 10% of your pet’s daily calories.

 If your dog suffers from diabetes, avoid potatoes altogether as they could cause blood sugar spikes.